-An SMA diagnosis must be confirmed through genetic testing.
-SMA is usually diagnosed after noticing symptoms of SMA, through newborn screening, or via prenatal testing.
+A spinal muscular atrophy (SMA) diagnosis must be confirmed through genetic testing.
+SMA is diagnosed after noticing symptoms of SMA, through newborn screening, or via prenatal testing.

 Early Symptoms of SMA

-A doctor may suspect spinal muscular atrophy (SMA) when a child is noticeably weak or has a delay in meeting developmental milestones.
+SMA should be suspected when someone presents with a loss of motor strength and/or not achieving motor development on time.
+The presentation for SMA is dependent on the age of the person with symptoms of weakness.
+A child may be noticeably weak or have a delay in meeting developmental milestones.
 This may include delays in holding their head up, rolling over, sitting independently, standing, or walking.
 SMA is not the only condition that can cause weakness or a delay in meeting milestones, so further examination and testing is needed to make an SMA diagnosis.

 If a doctor suspects SMA, they may:

-• Refer the child to a neurologist who will also perform an examination, and then order genetic testing (again through a blood sample) to confirm the diagnosis.
+• Refer the individual to a neurologist who will also perform an examination and then order genetic testing (again through a blood sample) to confirm the diagnosis

-A simple blood draw test can identify an estimated 95% of all SMA cases.
-The other 5% are caused by a rare mutation and must be identified through further testing.
+A simple blood draw test can identify an estimated 95% of all SMA cases by testing for deletion or mutation of both SMN1 genes.
+The other 5% are caused by a rare point mutation on one SMN1 allele and heterozygous deletion on the other SMN1 allele and are not identified by usual SMN1 gene testing.
+Individuals with a point mutation are identified through further blood testing with gene sequence analysis.

 If you or your family member have recently been diagnosed, please contact Cure SMA at [email protected] for information and resources.